awei01/katsu-site-source/posts/2013-10-29-4-more-ways-to-fold-a-pocket-square-beginner-to-intermediate-edition.md

 ---
 path: /2013/10/4-more-ways-to-fold-a-pocket-square-beginner-to-intermediate-edition/
-title: 4 More Ways to Fold a Pocket Square, Beginner to Intermediate Edition
+title: '4 More Ways to Fold a Pocket Square, Beginner to Intermediate Edition'
+date: '2013-10-29'
 author: michelle
 categories:
   - style-tips
 tags:
   - dapper
   - how to
   - how to fold a pocket square